 Blended learning program.
-An educational program incorporating multiple learning formats different learning or instructional delivery methods; both asynchronous and synchronous learning activities; or different levels of guidance.
+An educational program that includes both asynchronous and synchronous learning activities, and incorporates different instructional delivery methods or instructional strategies, or different levels of guidance.

 Content reinforcement tools.
-Tools used within the overall learning strategy to reinforce learning and influence behavior change throughout the learning or at the end of the learning.
+Tools used within the overall learning activity to reinforce learning and influence behavior change throughout the learning or at the end of the learning.
+Examples include but are not limited to simulations, drag-and-drop, rank order, or matching activities.